sysgears/grain/docs/latest.markdown

 ###Mapping customization

 The list of all the resources after any site change is passed to the `SiteConfig.groovy -> resource_mapper` closure.
-The closure is expected to build new list of resources with customized URLs, other resource variables, etc.
+The closure is expected to build new list of resources that may have customized URLs, different resource variables, etc.

 For example the input list of resources might look like this:
 ``` groovy:nl